JeanGarcia/pokemon-ranking/README.md

 # Improvements
 ___
-Clean up, centralize configuration variables in the application properties file, and externalize those as environment variables.

 Update the application service and rest controller to use webflux async instead of blocking calls.

-I would like to have a logic similar to: if the cache is empty, then a specific error like "loading Pokémon in progress" is returned why there is a background task loading the data into the cache.
-Also, after testing a deployed version in GCP I would likely prefer to use an external cache or directly use a bucket to store the Pokémon data to avoid the deletion of the cache after the service/pod is down.

-Improve error handling with custom exceptions and error responses.

 [1]: https://pokemon-ranking-dot-mayeru.oa.r.appspot.com/swagger-ui/index.html